-460ab Playwright's Workshop (4-4, FaSp)
+460 Playwright's Workshop (4, max 8)

 Development of full-length plays from staged readings to a finished, producible work.
 Class involves the writer with directors, technicians, and actors in shaping plays with an eye toward professional production.
 Lecture and laboratory.
-Prerequisite: departmental approval.